 Beginning with these questions, Wilson undertakes a courageous exploration of faith and doubt.
 He insists that what is unknowable is not therefore unbelievable.
 In the end, in the manner of C.S.
 Lewis, Wilson makes a lucid and strong affirmation of faith in the face of its many modern challenges.

-A. N. Wilson was born in 1950 and educated at Rugby and New College, Oxford.
+A. N. Wilson was born in 1950 and educated at New College, Oxford, England.
 A fellow of the Royal Society of Literature, he has held a prominent position in the world of literature and journalism.
-He is an award… More about A.N.
+He is an award-winning biographer… More about A.N.
 Wilson